Rationale

 - Non-Mendelian (e.g., mitochondrial, epigenetic)

-- Multifactorial (e.g., neural tube defects)
+- Polygenic/multifactorial inheritance disorders (e.g., type 2 diabetes, neural tube defects)

 Key Objectives